qiskit-community/qiskit-machine-learning/README.md

 from Qiskit’s circuit library, and the QNN’s output is given by the expected value of the observable.
 The [SamplerQNN](https://qiskit.org/documentation/machine-learning/stubs/qiskit_machine_learning.neural_networks.SamplerQNN.html)
 leverages another primitive introduced in Qiskit, the [Sampler](https://qiskit.org/documentation/stubs/qiskit.primitives.BaseSampler.html) primitive.
-This neural network translates quasi-probabilities of bitstrings estimated by the primitive into desired output.
+This neural network translates quasi-probabilities of bitstrings estimated by the primitive into a desired output.
 This translation step can be used to interpret a given bitstring in a particular context, e.g. translating it into a set of classes.

 The neural networks include the functionality to evaluate them for a given input as well as to compute the